 Because of short attention spans today, delays in answering might mean the person has already forgotten about you and/or change their mind.

 So make sure to answer when quickly and ensure that backlink.

-While the best backlinks are free, some people will still ask for a fee no matter how good your outreach is.
+While the best high quality backlinks are free, some people will still ask for a fee no matter how good your outreach is.

 Only consider this for special cases such as for sites that have growing organic traffic, no sudden drops in traffic (most likely site has been penalized), good domain rating, etc.

 Otherwise, you’ll end up spending similar fees to what link building agencies charge, and the whole point of this exercise is to achieve this on a budget.

 That’s a wrap!

 Whew!
 Writing a 5000 word blog post isn’t easy.

 I hope you liked the in-depth link building guide.

 Getting high quality backlinks can be tough but it isn’t impossible.